annoyingmouse/cv/index.md

 ## Education

 I have a few professional qualifications from my nursing days and love to learn new things.
 I have previously been an AWS Certified Developer as well as being a Salesforce Certified Force.com Developer (until the certification retired).
-My formal qualifications are detailed below.
+My formal qualifications are:

-`2001 - 2005` __Computer Science (MSc)__ Anglia Ruskin University
+`2001 - 2005` __Computer Science (MSc)__ ARU
-`1994 - 1997` __Professional Nursing Practice (BSc)__ Anglia Ruskin University
+`1994 - 1997` __Professional Nursing Practice (BSc)__ ARU
 `1991 - 1994` __P2K Mental Health Nursing (Diploma)__ University of Sheffield

 ## Publications

-I publish posts on IT related subjects on my [blog](https://dev.to/mouseannoying), and I have contributed to Inside the minds of the BCS Internet SG blog and the developer economics community.
+I publish posts on development related subjects on my [blog](https://dev.to/mouseannoying), and I have contributed articles to the BCS and Developer Economics.
 I also volunteer as a peer reviewer on SitePoint.

 `2020` __Front-end Developer__ [BCS](https://shop.bcs.org/store/221/detail/workgroup?id=3-221-9781780174761)